cjdbarlow/bedside-notebook/howto.md

 * Images to markdown style
 * Get SVGs working in pdf output
 * Make the search box prettier
-* Fix the indentation on nested bulleted lists in the info/crises boxes

 # Decisions